DefinitionThe rate of death from all cancers per 100,000 persons.

 1 Economic Impact of Cancer, American Cancer Society, https://www.cancer.org/cancer/cancer-basics/economic-impact-of-cancer.html

 Healthy People Objective C-1:Reduce the overall cancer death rate

 CSTE Chronic Disease Indicators

 There are differences in cancer mortality rates throughout Utah based on geography, race, ethnicity, age, and sex.
-The Tooele County Local Health District (LHD) had the highest cancer mortality rate (154.9 deaths per 100,000 persons) in the state compared to other LHDs, while the San Juan LHD had the lowest (105.8 deaths per 100,000 persons).
+For years 2018-2020, the Tooele County Local Health District (LHD) had the highest cancer mortality rate (141.6 deaths per 100,000 persons) in the state compared to other LHDs, while the Summit County LHD had the lowest (89.5 deaths per 100,000 persons).
 Differences in cancer mortality rates can also be seen within each LHD at the Utah Small Area level (see Small Area Data View).

-Non-Hispanic persons have a higher rate of cancer mortality (119.2 deaths per 100,000 persons) than Hispanic persons (96.9 deaths per 100,000 persons), based on age-adjusted data from 2016-2018.
-Those who racially identify as Black and Pacific Islander have the highest rates of cancer mortality (147.3 deaths per 100,000 persons and 151.5 deaths per 100,000 persons, respectively; note that only the rate for Pacific Islanders is statistically significant) when compared to all other races, while those who identify as Asian or American Indian/Alaskan Native have a significantly lower rate of cancer mortality (78.8 deaths per 100,000 persons and 77.2 deaths per 100,000 persons, respectively; statistically significant) compared to all other races.
+Non-Hispanic persons had a significantly higher rate of cancer mortality (117.2 deaths per 100,000 persons) than Hispanic persons (91.1 deaths per 100,000 persons), based on age-adjusted data from 2018-2020.
+For that same time period, those who racially identify as Black and Pacific Islander had the highest rates of cancer mortality (135.2 deaths per 100,000 persons and 166.4 deaths per 100,000 persons, respectively) when compared to all other races, while those who identify as Asian or American Indian/Alaskan Native had a significantly lower rate of cancer mortality (75.7 deaths per 100,000 persons and 71.7 deaths per 100,000 persons, respectively; both are statistically significant) compared to all other races.

 See additional data views for more detailed information.